-Generally, a high prevalence of smoking is accompanied by a high consumption of alcohol: 72% of females and 88% of males consumed beer in the last 30 days.
-The smoking of marijuana during the last 30 days reached 22% of males and 18% of females in 2003.
-The consumption of beer and marijuana in my specification is used to control for individual presecondary school behavior and preferences toward risky behavior.
+Generally, a high prevalence of smoking is accompanied by a high consumption of alcohol and other drugs: 72% of females and 88% of males consumed beer in the last 30 days.
+The smoking of marijuana reached 22% of males, and 18% of females reported smoking marijuana during the last 30 days in 2003.
+The consumption of beer and marijuana is in our specification used to control for individual pre-secondary school behavior and preferences toward risky behavior.

-Table 3 shows the self-reported start of a daily smoking habit.
-If a respondent reports haveing started daily smoking younger than 15, it is assumed to be predetermined smoking that occurred before enrollment into the secondary school.
+Table 3 shows self-reported star of daily smoking habit.
+If a respondent reports to have started daily smoking younger than 15, it is assumed to be predetermined smoking that occurred before enrollment into the secondary school.
 Daily smoking initiation that is reported to have begun at the age of 15 and 16 most likely happens at the time of secondary education.
-Based on this information the key explanatory variable is created: peers' pre-
+Based on this information the key explanatory variable is created: peers' presecondary school daily smoking.
+This variable is summarized in table 4 and displays how different types of schools draw students with different smoking histories.